sharmatime/anvil-docker/anvil-rstudio-base/README.md

 ### 1. Copying RStudio work to a workspace google bucket

 Use the [gsutil](https://cloud.google.com/storage/docs/gsutil) tool to copy files to your workspace google bucket.
 The "[Working with project-specific images](https://broadinstitute.zendesk.com/knowledge/articles/360037269472)" documentation in Terra support demonstrates how to identify the url for a workspace google bucket.
-After identifying the workspace google bucket url, you can copy files to the a google bucket using the bash command:
+After identifying the workspace google bucket url, you can copy files to a google bucket using the bash command:

 '!gsutil cp ./* gs://GoogleBucketURL'

 ### 2. Downloading RStudio files to your local computer
 Once your files are copied to workspace google bucket, you can access them by selecting the Data tab of the workspace and choosing the Files option on bottom left.
 This will display the files available in your google bucket.
-By selecting a file, you download it directly.
+By selecting a file, you can download it directly.
 Additionally, [this Terra support document](https://support.terra.bio/hc/en-us/articles/360029251091-Broad-Genomics-Downloading-data-from-a-Terra-workspace) details alternative techniques you can use to download data files.

 ### 3. Checking code into GitHub
 You can install Git on RStudio and use it to [check code into GitHub](https://help.github.com/en/github/importing-your-projects-to-github).

 ## Versioning

 All updates and changes to the current docker image are listed in the Rstudio image [CHANGELOG.md file](CHANGELOG.md).